Iceland volcano still pouring out fountains of lava | Science-Environment

 Magma had been accumulating underground on the Reykjanes peninsula near Iceland's capital Reykjavik since the last eruption in February, prompting authorities to warn of an imminent eruption.
 The warning time late on Saturday was only 15 minutes before fountains of molten rock began soaring from a 3 km-long (1.9 mile) fissure, roughly the same size and at the same place as the previous eruption.

-Around noon on Monday (1200 GMT), lava flows had subsided in one of the three areas that had been active the previous day, the Icelandic Meteorological Office said in a statement.
+Around 1700 GMT, the Icelandic Meteorological Office said volcanic eruption activity had been relatively stable since late on Sunday.
+It was now focused at two locations along the eruptive fissure, the office said in an update on the situation.
 Man-made barriers have been successful in steering the lava away from infrastructure including the Svartsengi geothermal power plant and Grindavik, a fishing town of some 4,000 residents.

 Lava had over the weekend flowed over one of the three roads going into Grindavik, and on Monday, it inched south towards another road into the town.
-The lava looked unlikely to reach the sea, the met office said.
-Strong winds carried hazardous gases from the volcano towards the northwest, but were unlikely to reach Reykjavik, it added.
+The lava looked unlikely to reach the sea, the met office said, adding that hazardous gases from the volcano were unlikely to reach Reykjavik due to strong winds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)